 Words matter.
 You know it and I know it.
 Christian authors make their living from knowing it.

 Unlike the rest of the world, Christian writers know words drive their online reputations.
 Sure, slick designs are pretty.
 We all like beautiful photography and bold features.

 But words and wordsmithing are always going to get the bulk of a reader’s attention.
 They should get yours, too.

 Are you using yours well?
 More importantly, are you using yours consistently?

 Christian writers owe it to their readers to suit up and show up every day.
 You owe them daily posts on your social media channels, weekly emails and monthly blogs (at least).
 Content is king, as the saying goes.
 But consistency is most certainly queen.

 Why Christian Writers Don’t Post to Social Media Consistently

 Consistency is tough, though.
-I hear it all the time from the Christian authors I coach.
+I hear it all the time from the authors I advise.
 Here are the top three reasons authors give me for why they aren’t posting to social media consistently:

 - They don’t have enough time to post;

 - They don’t get enough response to justify making time to post

 - They don’t know what to say when they do post

 Some time ago, I posted a poll on Facebook asking followers why they weren’t consistent on social media.

 The responses were split between “not enough time” and “not enough response.”

 These results led me to publish my longest blog article to date, the Ultimate Guide to Creating Social Media Content.
 The article is a monster…it’s a comprehensive guide of why you should create social media content consistently, how to do it and what type of content is most effective.

 No time to read a 5,000-word article about posting to social media?

 Consider this article the next best thing.

 Why Christian Writers Struggle With Social Media Consistency